-My short story The Phantasms of Tocantins has appeared at Sci Phi Journal.
-Although some stories are free to read on-line, Phantasms is a subscriber story and only the first page is available to non-subscribers.
+My short story The Phantasms of Tocantins has appeared at Sci Phi Journal, and Phantasms is now free to read on-line.

 In Sci Phi Journal, science fiction and philosophy meet and mingle in interesting ways.
 All the stories have a write-up about their philosophical underpinnings at the end, and with Phantasms it’s about time, one of my favorite topics.